Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

 Hence, this sequence of eliminations simultaneously performs Gaussian elimination (LU factorization) on $B$, which will result in the off-diagonal block in the saddle point system being zero after $\rank(B)$ steps.
-It is important to note that these edge eliminations connect pairs of vertices in $V_1$ only if one of them is connected to a vertex in $V_2$, while not connecting any nodes in $V_1$ to $V_2$ that were previously disconnected (since columns of $B'$ are linear combinations of those in $B$).
-The first row and column of $A'$ and $B'$ are zero and may be dropped from the system, while the remaining rows and columns are a saddle point system.
+It is important to note that these edge eliminations connect pairs of vertices in $V_1$ only if one of them is connected to a vertex in $V_2$ (equivalently, a new nonzero in $A'$ may only be introduced through a shared neighbor in $V_2$), while not connecting any nodes in $V_1$ to $V_2$ that were previously disconnected (since columns of $B'$ are linear combinations of those in $B$).
+The first row and column of $A'$ and $B'$ are zero and may be dropped from the system, while the remaining rows and columns are a saddle-point system.

 After $\rank(B)$ edge eliminations, we obtain a partial LDL factorization (or a complete one if $\rank(M)=2\rank(B)$).
 We could minimize the number of degrees of freedom in representing this LDL, by storing a rescaled version of the rank-2 skeleton decomposition~\cite{kishore2017literature},